Here it is: My low starch, grain-free homemade raw food recipe for dogs

-(I use 1 quart bags for 1.3 lb of food for one day, which works just fine.
+(I use 1 quart bags, which work just fine.
 If you bag a larger amount of food you should choose bigger bags)

 *Comment: Over time I became sick of leaky freezer bags. no matter which brand I chose they always smudged my freezer and my fridge when freezing and thawing them, ey!
 Which is why I have switched to plastic containers.
 They are reusable, don’t leak and are stackable in the freezer.
 Should have done this way sooner!
 I am the green using Rubbermaid takealongs storage containers (4 cup size).